dalong0514/readnotes/20200106计算原文/2020021Machine-Learning-By-Andrew-Ng/2020021Machine-Learning0104.md

 Not too bad, to give you one more example, here's another recording of another similar situation, here's the first microphone : One, two, three, four, five, six, seven, eight, nine, ten.

-OK so the poor guy's gone home from the cocktail party and he 's now sitting in a room by himself talking to his radio.
+OK so the poor guy's gone home from the cocktail party and he's now sitting in a room by himself talking to his radio.
 Here's the second microphone recording.

 One, two, three, four, five, six, seven, eight, nine, ten.